CLEMMONS FAMILY FARM

 Phase 3- Arts-integrated storytelling from Black artists around Vermont

-From May - September 2021, Clemmons Famiy Farm is gathering COVID 19 vaccination stories from registered members of the Vermont African American/African Diaspora Artists Network (VAAADAN).
-The artists use their preferred art genre to top up their oral storytelling about their COVID 19 vaccination experiences.
-Participants who meet the eligibility criteria and complete a storytelling session that includes other art forms (visual, musical, singing, spoken word poetry) will receive a $250 participation stipend.
+From May - September 2021, Clemmons Famiy Farm gathered COVID 19 vaccination stories from registered members of the Vermont African American/African Diaspora Artists Network (VAAADAN).
+The artists used their preferred art genre to top up their oral storytelling about their COVID 19 vaccination experiences.
+Participants who met the eligibility criteria and completed a storytelling session that includes other art forms (visual, musical, singing, spoken word poetry) received a $250 participation stipend.

 Picture